smohadjer/frontend-guideline/README.md

-# frontend-guideline
-Best practices for frontend development
+# Best practices for frontend development

 CSS
 - Do not use universal selector.
 It's too risky.